Skip to main content

 Cyber Knights: Flashpoint Game Cover

-Cyber Knights: Flashpoint is a single player tactical role playing game with a science fiction theme.
+Cyber Knights: Flashpoint is a single player tactical role playing game with post-apocalyptic and science fiction themes.
 It was developed by Trese Brothers and was released on June 2, 2025.
 It received very positive reviews from players.

 Cyber Knights is a tactical RPG in an original cyberpunk setting ten years in the making.
 Build your team of hackers, mercs and malcontents wisely; their stories will become interwoven with your own.
 Use powerful cyberware, shady connections, stealth, hacking and more to rise in the neon-soaked future.